2 Ways To Protect The Brain

 Even more notably, a new study from Rush University reported on 1,903 older individuals who were evaluated over several years for participation in cognitively stimulating activities.
 None had been diagnosed with dementia at the beginning of the study, but 457 of them showed signs of dementia after a mean of 6.8 years.
 Results showed that those who regularly engaged in activities that were mentally challenging developed dementia at older ages than those with lower levels of cognitive activity.
 Researchers concluded that staying mentally active – following the news, playing games, reading, going to the theater – could delay the onset of Alzheimer’s symptoms by as much as five years.

-"The research is clear on this issue: challenging your mind on a regular basis helps to lower the risk of developing Alzheimer’s disease," said Dr. Weil.
+Although we still have much to learn, the current research is clear on this issue: challenging your mind on a regular basis helps to lower the risk of developing Alzheimer’s disease.

 For more on better aging, visit Dr. Weil on Healthy Aging, Your Online Guide to the Anti-Inflammatory Diet.

 Charisis S, Ntanasi E, Yannakoulia M, Anastasiou CA, Kosmidis MH, Dardiotis E, Hadjigeorgiou G, Sakka P, Scarmeas N. “Mediterranean diet and risk for dementia and cognitive decline in a Mediterranean population.”
 J Am Geriatr Soc.
 2021 Jun;69(6):1548-1559. doi: 10.1111/jgs.17072.
 Epub 2021 Mar 16.
 PMID: 33724444. https://pubmed.ncbi.nlm.nih.gov/33724444/